luizgadel/dashboard-nextjs/README.md

 This is my first personal project using Next.js.
 To take my initial steps with the framework, I took the dashboard's tutorial available on the official site.
 In that tutorial, I learnt to use the main features of Next like App Router, Server and Client components, Streaming, Suspense, and NextAuth.

 After the tutorial, I started making changes to implement the pages I wanted for this project and got on my first problems without solution.
 For example:
 - The use of asynchronous methods in Client components: Next.js doesnt allow for calls of async methods in events like the 'onClick' of a button.
 Instead, it seems the pattern for calling an async method for a button click is using the 'action' event of a form that is positioned as a wrapper for the button.
 - NextAuth's session object: When looking for ways of accessing the session object of NextAuth, I stumbled across lots of references indicating a method called 'getSession' or 'getServerSession', but couldn't find them on my NextAuth package and import it.
-Took me some time to realize that this methods weren't available because I was using the version 5 of NextAuth (which apparently changing its name to Auth.js) and, in this new version, the session object is now intermediated by a method called 'auth'.
+Took me some time to realize that this methods weren't available because I was using the version 5 of NextAuth (which apparently is also changing its name to Auth.js) and, in this new version, the session object is now intermediated by a method called 'auth'.

 ### Tailwind